cyber-republic/hyperconnect-remote-controller-android/readme.md

 - Elastos Carrier Android SDK: https://github.com/elastos/Elastos.NET.Carrier.Android.SDK

 ### Contribution
-We welcome contributions to the HyperConnect IoT Project.
+We welcome contributions to the HyperConnect IoT project.

 ### Acknowledgments
 A sincere thank you to all teams and projects that we rely on directly or indirectly.